Pasmo: Popularity

 On April 11, 2007, it was announced that sales of Pasmo fare cards would be limited to commuter rail pass purchases until August due to extremely high demand.
-It was originally predicted that approximately 2 million Pasmo cards would be sold in the first month, but about 3 million were actually sold, and stocks of Pasmo cards were running out.
-Sales of regular Pasmo cards resumed on September 10, 2007.
-Until this date, only Pasmo commuter rail passes could be purchased.
+It was originally predicted that approximately 2 million Pasmo cards would be sold in the first month, but actual sales numbers totaled approximately about 3 million.
+Due to depleting stock, regular Pasmo card sales were suspended and only commuter passes were sold.
+Sales resumed on September 10, 2007.